 If you're already a connoisseur of savory, spicy Indian curries and sweet hot Thai curries, it's time to tackle something new, team!
-Let's take on a delicious, authentic Japanese shrimp curry recipe.
+Let's take on a delicious, Japanese Shrimp Curry with S&B Curry Roux.

 Let's start with the basics.
 Traditional Japanese curry flavor has a sweeter, smoother flavor than than Indian curries, even though many of the spices are the same.
 This flavor often comes from Japanese curry blocks which can be found in most Asian grocery stores.
 Here's what you're looking for: